hvanjerdz/archmoured/docs/post-install.md

 an easy-to-use build system.
 All packages offered by pacman are found in the [package search](https://archlinux.org/packages/) section.

-With the purpose of having an up-to-date system, the repository databases are synchronized and the packages are updated with:
+With the purpose of having an up-to-date system, the repository databases are synchronized, and the packages are updated with:

 ```sh
 sudo pacman -Syu